 Students may complete this community service during Wednesday period 5 or during a study period or after school hours.
-If students decide not to use Wednesday period 5 for community service, they can use the time to take part in sporting activities organised by the PE department, work experience or the Duke of Edinburgh Award.
+If students decide not to use Wednesday period 5 for community service, they can use the time to take part in sporting activities organised by the PE department, work experience, debate society, the EPQ, as well as other opportunities.